Slawcio/ui-test-allywyn/README.md

 - redirecting of burger menu and back buttons
 - personal checkout validations
-- storage-state for all test users -> enabling to run all of them
+- `storage-state` for all test users -> enabling to run all of them
-- extract test users to .env probably (security)
+- extract test users to `.env` probably (security)
-- some refactoring eg extracitng some of e2e buying process into `test.steps`
+- some refactoring eg extracting some of e2e buying process into `test.steps`
 - github actions
+- propose some e2e `*.spec.ts` files grouping
+- more wise `tag` management

 ### General folder mapping
 ```text